The New Bipartisan Redistricting Commission

 On November 3, 2020, Virginia voters approved a new amendment to the State Constitution that will change the way the Commonwealth does its biennial redistricting.
 The League of Women Voters of Virginia supported the amendment as a positive reform designed to bring to an end partisan gerrymandering.

 The amendment created a new 16-member, bipartisan commission, made up of eight legislators and eight citizens.
 The citizen members were chosen on January 7, 2021, by a committee of five retired state circuit court judges.
 More than 1,200 Virginians completed applications to serve on the commission, and the General Assembly’s four legislative leaders each submitted the names of at least 16 persons from which the justices made their appointments.
 The legislator members were previously appointed by the General Assembly’s four leaders.
-The chair will be chosen from among the citizen members at the commission’s first meeting, on or before February 1, 2021.
-For additional details about the commission’s citizen members, click here.
+At the commission’s first meeting, citizen members Greta J. Harris and Mackenzie K. Babichenko were chosen to serve as the commission’s co-chairs.

 Nominated/Appointed by Senate President Pro Tempore Louise Lucas, D-Portsmouth:

 - Sean S. Kumar of Alexandria